 Your chlorophyll samples should be collected once during the last two weeks of June, July, and August.
 Since there is little algal growth in early spring, there is no need to sample chlorophyll until June.
 The integrated water sampler will collect a sample from 0-6 feet of the water column.
 This depth contains algae that are representative of species that live in the upper layers of the water column.
 After collecting your sample, transfer the water to your water collection bottle.
-Algae will continue to grow in sunlight so be sure to place the water collection bottle in a cool, shady spot after collection.
+Algae will continue to grow in sunlight so be sure to place the water collection.
 Process your samples on shore and out of direct sunlight.